ninos77/Production-Management/README.md

 - Remove all production from the first page (Home) and change it so that it would appear as Landing page.
 And change it in navbar from Add production to Production.
 - Remove register production button when production is registered.
 - HTML formatted.
+- Fix it an issue that make employees nickname double when to make edit after registration the production.

 # Deployment